madaan/thinkaboutit/README.md

 # Code and data for *Think about it!
-Using inference graphs for defeasible reasoning!*
+Improving defeasible reasoning by first modeling the question scenario*

 ## Setting up: